tkrajcar/carbonmu/README.md

 ## Architecture

-CarbonMU is powered by [Celluloid](https://celluloid.io/), an actor-based concurrency/multithreading framework, plus [ZeroMQ](http://zeromq.org/) for inter-process communication, and uses MongoDB (via [Mongoid](http://mongoid.org/)) to store all of its data.
-The framework is designed to support a variety of connections, including basic TCP telnet, SSL telnet, and JSON over HTTP, API-style.
+CarbonMU is powered by [DCell](https://github.com/celluloid/dcell), a framework for distributed applications, which is built on top of [Celluloid](https://celluloid.io/) and [ZeroMQ](http://zeromq.org/).
+CarbonMU uses MongoDB (via [Mongoid](http://mongoid.org/)) to store all of its data.
+The framework is designed to support a variety of connections by players, including basic TCP telnet, SSL telnet, and JSON over HTTP, API-style.

 It's also intended to use a highly plugin-based model.
 A typical CarbonMU game will probably consist of the carbonmu core gem (what you see here), some number of community-supported third-party gems to provide things like a bboard system and other common utilities, and some game-specific custom code.
 It will not include a scripting engine or "softcode"-type functionality.